windbench/WEMEP/windconditions/windconditions.rst

 Assessment of Wind Resource, Energy Yield and Turbine Suitability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The pre-construction wind resource and energy yield assessment process aims at predicting the net energy output of a wind farm over its lifespan.
 Based on the net energy yield and its associated uncertainty, the developer can judge the financial viability of the project.
 This estimate is defined in terms of a distribution that determines the exceedence probability of a certain annual energy production (*AEP*) within a specified timeframe (e.g. 20 years) (:numref:`fig-AEP-distributions`).
-The process to arrive to these estimates is described in :cite:`brower_wind_2012` :cite:`clifton_wind_2016`.
+The process to arrive at these estimates is described in :cite:`brower_wind_2012` :cite:`clifton_wind_2016`.

 .. _fig-AEP-distributions:
 .. figure:: ../_static/windconditions/AEP_distributions.png